Why You Need Responsive Web Design

 8 Tips and Tricks for Implementing Responsive Design

 You’ve enlisted the help of a reputable web development company in New Jersey to help implement your new website.
-Now you find yourself wondering how to best optimize for cross-platform use; There’s definitely some tips can make the process easier for you.
+Now you find yourself wondering how to best optimize for cross-platform use; There are definitely some tips that can make the process easier for you.

 Do Your Research

 Before attempting anything on the design end it is important that you know how customers interact with your website.
-Google analytics can help shed some light into where your traffic is coming from, desktop, tablet or mobile.
+Google analytics can help shed some light on where your traffic is coming from, desktop, tablet or mobile.
 Based on this data you can figure out which dimensions you want to optimize your layout for the most.
 Are the customers visiting your site on mobile looking for the same things as desktop users?
-How do you make content look good on screen irregardless of its resolution.
+How do you make the content look good on-screen regardless of its resolution?

 Go Mobile First